Sept. 13 - Security Update for Google Drive File Links

 On July 26, Google is expected to email University faculty, staff, and students about a security update coming in September 2021 that impacts many University of Minnesota Google accounts.
 The Office of Information Technology (OIT) is aware of the communication and is proactively alerting the University community about the update.

 Starting on September 13, 2021, Google will apply a security update to some Google Drive files to make sharing links more secure.
 Applying the update will increase the security of a given file, but it may cause changes to how people can access impacted files.
-This update only impacts University of Minnesota Google accounts and files that were created before November 2017.
+This update mostly impacts University of Minnesota Google accounts and files that were created before November 2017.

 Built-in Google file types including Docs, Sheets, Slides, and Forms will not be impacted, even if they were created before November 2017.